PhilPalmer/lbf-hack-tutorial/README.md

 ```

 ### b) How to build a FlowCraft Component
 FlowCraft allows you to build pipelines from components.
-In order to create a new Component two files are required.
+In order to create a new Component, two files are required.
 These are the template & the class.

 ### i.
 Templates
 Inside of the `flowcraft` directory, create & open a new [file](https://github.com/assemblerflow/flowcraft/commit/7a4575bc0fab7c54d7f427805dff5b47ef0a666b) `flowcraft/generator/templates/fastqc2.nf` in your favourite code editor: